momentohq/client-sdk-javascript/examples/nodejs/eventbridge/README.md

 # Welcome to Momento <-> Eventbridge Integration Example Project

 The project demonstrates a write-through cache pattern for DynamoDB using DynamoDB Streams, AWS EventBridge and Momento.
+The app can be used to create, update and delete items in a DynamoDB table and the changes will be reflected in the cache/topic in real-time.

 ### **Prerequisites:**